Listen to the More Recipes About Music & Food Spotify Playlist

 2 scallion greens, sliced

 Place the skirt steak pieces in a resealable plastic bag.
-Pour in the marinade and seal bag.
+Pour in the marinade and seal the bag.
 Turn to coat the steak.
 Let sit at room temperature for 1 hour, turning occasionally to keep the steak coated.

 Prepare grill for indirect medium-high heat.
 Remove steak from marinade; discard used marinade.
 Season steak with Java Jive Rub and place on the hot side of the grill.
 At the same time, place the red pepper and onion slices over the hot side of the grill.
-Grill the steak 3-4 minutes per side and then move it to the cool side for 2 minutes.
+Grill the steak for 3-4 minutes per side and then move it to the cool side for 2 minutes.
 Let the steak rest 10 minutes before slicing.
 Grill the pepper and onion until lightly charred.
 Remove from the grill and set aside.

 While the steak and vegetables are resting, take a biscuit cutter and cut rounds from the flour tortilla.
 A regular size biscuit cutter should yield 7 mini tortillas.
 Eat the leftover tortilla as a cook’s snack or save it to use in a Migas.